 Teaching Classroom Routines

-Once you have planned out all of your routines, you need to make a plan for teaching them.
+Once you have planned out all of your routines, you need to make a plan for implementing your classroom routines.

 I am a big supporter of spending the first week of school establishing and reinforcing routines.
 Yes, academics should most definitely be mixed in there but it is more of a review than new content.

 They get positive reinforcement for their behavior and it also allows me to set expectations for and teach about my positive behavior plan.